 1 Begin to enter retreat mode in the days before arrival.
 Finish up pieces of work, ensure children, pets and other duties will be cared for, and commit to letting situations look after themselves for a few days.
 This way you can keep it simple mind-wise.

 2 Without holding expectations too tightly, think what you’d like to achieve by the end of the retreat.
 Is there an issue you’d like to have perspective on?
 Do you want to understand better how you can integrate yoga or meditation into your routine?
 Are you looking to have more colour in your cheeks, for instance?
 Envisioning a change means it’s in motion already.

-4 What often happens in the early stages is that people quickly feel very tired as the subconscious has received a signal that finally, indeed, you can relax.
+4 What often happens in the early stages of a retreat is that people quickly feel very tired because the subconscious has received a signal that finally, indeed, you can relax.
 So relax!
 Sleep, rest, be dreamy: it’s allowed.

 5 Take a step back and trust the facilitator to hold the group.
 Avoid rushing into small talk as, while it is supporting to be with likeminded people, your usual social patterns could be limiting.
 Aim not to judge the place, others, or yourself.
 Your grown-up fixer of problems can relax too.
 This is your chance not to have to be in charge.

 6 Enjoy being in silence and in nature.
 These are sources of wisdom and nourishment where the less you do, the more you will benefit.
 Similarly, allow the yoga practices to do their work on all levels of your system.

 7 Reflections and insights will percolate through.
 Do some simple journaling (bring a notebook) to develop these and maybe make some next, post-retreat, steps.